NTjhung/cyberark-pam-operations-lab/README.md

 Hands-on CyberArk access was available for this project, but screenshots were not permitted.
 No screenshots from the CyberArk environment are included.

-To respect the access restrictions, this project uses original documentation and sanitized artifacts instead of screenshots.
+To respect the access restrictions, this project uses original documentation, sample data, workflow diagrams, and sanitized artifacts instead of screenshots.

 ## Project Files